-guarantee.
-Algorithm APPROXIMATE $\widetilde{\Phi}$ uses Algorithm OnePass to compute weights on the edges of a circuits.
+We prove Theorem D.5 constructively by presenting an algorithm APPROXIMATE $\tilde{\Phi}$ (Algorithm 1) which has the desired runtime and computes an approximation with the desired approximation guarantee.
+Algorithm APPROXIMATE $\tilde{\Phi}$ uses Algorithm ONEPASS to compute weights on the edges of a circuits.
 These weights are then used to sample a set of monomials of $\Phi(C)$ from the circuit C by traversing the circuit using the weights to ensure that monomials are sampled with an appropriate probability.
-The correctness of APPROXIMATE $\widetilde{\Phi}$ relies on the correctness (and runtime behavior) of auxiliary algorithms OnePass and SampleMonomial that we state in the following lemmas (and prove later in this part of the appendix).
+The correctness of APPROXIMATE $\tilde{\Phi}$ relies on the correctness (and runtime behavior) of auxiliary algorithms ONEPASS and SAMPLEMONOMIAL that we state in the following lemmas (and prove later in this part of the appendix).